lohedges/vmmc/README.md

 structures and the user should assert that this limit isn't exceed in the `interactionsCallback` function.
-The number can be chosen from the symmetry of the system, e.g. if particles can only make a certain number of patchy interactions, or by estimating the average number of neigbours within the interaction volume around a particle.
+The number can be chosen from the symmetry of the system, e.g. if particles can only make a certain number of patchy interactions, or by estimating the average number of neighbours within the interaction volume around a particle.

 `boxSize` = The base length of the simulation box in each dimension.